peterjmarko/llm-narrative-framework/docs/CONTRIBUTING.md

     This provides a more nuanced view of model performance beyond MRR and Top-1 accuracy, especially for imbalanced results.
     ```

-3.  **Create the commit from the file**:
+3.  **Create the Commit from the File**:
     ```bash
     git commit -F commit.txt
     ```
-    This creates the commit with your detailed, well-formatted message.
-You can delete `commit.txt` afterward.
+    This command creates the commit using your detailed, well-formatted message.

 ### 5. Releasing a New Version (Maintainers Only)